University of Washington School of Public Health

 At a Glance

-GREs required except for postdocs with a US PhD, MD, DO, DDS or DVM; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
+GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification; goal statement demonstrating good understanding or Epidemiology and role of training in career; excellent references that speak to qualifications for training/career in epidemiology.
 Program is competitive.

 Concurrent Option: MD/MS

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs

 Upon satisfactory completion of the MS in Epidemiology, graduates will be able to: